butchbrenton/butchbrenton.github.io/Jupyter/index.md

 # Go Tribe!
 ## Here is some outstanding content

-Notebooks created for CTBA (Competing Through Business Analytics)
+Notebooks created for CTBA (Competing Through Business Analytics).
+Data files are also incuded in the repository.

 ## Basic Graphing Assignment
 [BasicGraphAssignment(html)](BasicGraphAssignment.html)